-Three documentation reports have been published describing the methodologies used for road traffic (Bang et al. 1999), aviation (Finstad et al. 2002a) and navigation (Tornsjø 2001).
+Four documentation reports have been published describing the methodologies used for road traffic (Bang et al. 1999), aviation (Finstad et al. 2002a) and navigation (Tornsjø 2001) and (Flugsrud et al. 2010).

 The annual energy balance, compiled by Statistics Norway, forms the framework for the calculation of emissions from energy use.
 However, a large part of the total emissions are based on reports from plants which use much energy, i.e. offshore activities and energy-intensive industries on shore.
 Such energy use is included in the energy balance, but is subtracted before the remaining emissions are calculated by the standard method of multiplying energy use by emission factors.
+Energy figures reported from the plants to Statistics Norway, which are used in the energy balance, sometimes deviate from the energy figures used to estimate reported emission figures, and this may cause inaccuracies in implied emission factors.